 Cookies are text files containing small amounts of information, which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
 Cookies are useful because they allow a website to recognise a user’s device.

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improving the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

-Certain cookies contain personal information – for example, if you click to “remember me” when logging in, a cookie will store your username.
+Certain cookies contain personal information.
 Most cookies will not collect information that identifies you and will instead collect more general information, such as how users arrive at and use our website, or a user’s general location.

 There are mainly four kinds of cookies:

 The majority of browsers support them (Google Chrome, Mozilla Firefox, etc.).
 However, users can set their browsers to decline cookies, or they can delete their cookies at will.

 Generally, our cookies perform up to three different functions:

 Some cookies are essential for the operation of our website and pages.
 For example, some cookies allow us to identify the user and ensure the user can access the registration or log in pages.
 These cookies do not gather information about you that could be used for marketing or remembering where you have been on the Internet.
 This category should not be disabled.
 If a user opts to disable these cookies, the user will not be able to access all of the content that such pages entitle them to.